Phaedra Parks Might Be Returning To ‘RHOA’ After Being Fired For Spreading Rape Rumors

 She added that the rumor had hurt her business and brand and that as an attorney, she should know better.
 Then Kandi walked off the show in fury.

-Phaedra admitted that she shouldn’t have repeated the rumor because she wasn’t even sure if the rumor was true, to begin with.
+Phaedra admitted that she shouldn’t have repeated the rumor because she wasn’t even sure if the rumor was true to begin with.
 At that point, Phaedra was out from the show.

 Andy Cohen talked about the situation according to E!
 News, saying that no one wanted anything to do with Phaedra after the reunion.
 He said that it was impossible to film a group of friends when no one was speaking to one of the people.